-10. Roles and Responsibilities
+6. Roles and Responsibilities

-Each member of the school and health community knows their roles and responsibilities in maintaining an effective medical conditions policy
+Every member of the school and health community know their roles and responsibilities in maintaining an effective medical conditions policy

-- This school works in partnership with all interested and relevant parties including the school's governing body, all school staff, parents, employers, community healthcare professionals and pupils to ensure the policy is planned, implemented and maintained successfully. - The following roles and responsibilities are used for the medical conditions policy at this school.
+- The school works in partnership with all interested and relevant parties including the governing body, school staff and parents, to ensure the policy is planned, implemented and maintained successfully. - The following roles and responsibilities are used for this policy.
 These roles are understood and communicated regularly.

+Governors

-Governors are responsible for ensuring that the Policy for Supporting Pupils with Medical Conditions is reviewed regularly and is readily accessible to parents and school staff.
+Ensuring that this Policy is reviewed regularly in conjunction with the school and is readily accessible to parents and school staff.

+Headteacher

-The Headteacher has overall responsibility to ensure the school is inclusive and welcoming and that the medical conditions policy is in line with local and national guidance and policy frameworks, for ensuring that sufficient staff are suitably trained and for ensuring that all relevant staff are aware of children who have specific needs.
+Ensuring the school is inclusive and welcoming and that the policy is in line with local and national guidance and policy frameworks.
+Also to ensure that sufficient staff are suitably trained and relevant staff are aware of children who have specific needs.